permguard/permguard/site/content/docs/0.1/code-ops/coding.md

 ## Objects

 The `objects` command manages the object store, allowing users to display the contents of an object.
-This command focuses solely on the local workspace and the source code, without interacting with any remote repositories.
+This command focuses solely on the local workspace and the source code, without interacting with any remote ledgers.

 ```bash
  permguard objects